Gchism94/NestArchOrg/README.md

     |
     └── R                   # Run in the following order (also see associated README.md) ├── Stat_boxplot_custom.R
-        |                   # Custom box plot function to extend the whiskers to full data range (0th and 100th percentiles)
+        |
         ├── binsWorking.R   # R script used to bin raw x, y coordinates into nest sections ├── distanceFunctions.R
         |                   # R script used to calculate distances in the nest from binned x, y coordinates
         ├── fidelityZonesFunctions.R  # R script used to calculate site fidelity for binned marked worker x, y coordinates